scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

    Two normal curves (left) and two contaminated normal curves (right).
-   Despite the obvious effect sizes (:math:`\delta=0.8`) as well as the visual similarities of the distributions, power is only ~0.25 when testing for differences using the contaminated distributions; however, power is ~0.94 under normality. :label:`power`
+   Despite the obvious effect sizes (:math:`\delta=0.8`) as well as the visual similarities of the distributions, power is only ~0.25 under contamination; however, power is ~0.94 under normality (using Student's t-test). :label:`power`

 Perhaps one could argue that the contaminated normal distribution actually represents an extreme departure from normality and therefore should not be taken seriously; however,